 UC Blue Ash College Health Program Selective Admissions

-The application period for selective admission to the radiologic technology program for Fall Semester 2014 is December 1, 2013 through May 1, 2014.
+The application period for selective admission to the dental hygiene, nursing, radiologic technology program for Fall Semester 2015 is December 19, 2014 through March 1, 2015.

 Students who do not meet the minimum criteria for applying to these health programs can remain in the Pre-Health Professions program and take the course(s) required for the selective admission application.
 Students in Pre-Health Professions may also take general education courses required in these programs, as long as they do not exceed 30 credit hours.

 Minimum Requirements for Nursing and Radiologic Technology Programs:

 The minimum requirements for application to these health programs includes confirmed admission to the University of Cincinnati and specific levels of achievement in biology, chemistry, math, English and grade point average (GPA).
 See the chart at the link below for the details regarding these minimum requirements.
 If you have questions, please see your assigned academic adviser for guidance.